ChrisWilliamson123/attendance-tracker/README.md

 # Attendance Tracker
 This web application can be used to track attendace by scanning barcodes with your smartphone camera.

-A Python Flask backend is being used to talk to a MySQL database and a React frontend is being used to dynamically update the browser with information about attendance.
+A Python Flask backend is used to talk to a MySQL database and a React frontend is used to dynamically update the browser with information about attendance.

 ## Setup
 1. Ensure you have Python 3 installed (project was developed using Python 3.6).
 Installation instructions are provided [here](http://docs.python-guide.org/en/latest/starting/installation/).